kamvegwij/PlinkoGame/README.md

 and visual updates has value, because a good way to determine your RTP is to run millions of games to simulate play and determine if your calculations are accurate.
 - [ ] Apply additional game features such as sound, power ups, animations, etc.

+# How to play
+- Clone the project and open in VS Code
+- Ensure "Go Live" extension is installed
+- Click Go Live and the game will render in the browser
+- Click "Play" for simple predetermined slot selection and "Try My Luck" for physics simulated movement